• Skip to primary navigation

 Golden-brown, succulent fried pork chops in a cast iron pan.

-They are super quick to prepare.
-Ten minutes or less, really.
-All you need to do is sprinkle the chops with some salt, pepper and maybe some other seasonings if you feel like it, then quickly fry them over fairly high heat.
-This is the best way to cook pork chops if you ask me.
+They are super quick to prepare, ten minutes or less, really.
+All you need to do is sprinkle the chops with some salt, pepper, and maybe some other seasonings if you feel like it, then quickly fry them over fairly high heat.
+If you ask me, this is the best way to cook pork chops.

 Quick cooking works the best for all cuts of pork loin.
 Unless you are roasting the whole loin, cooking should be done in a matter of minutes.
 Pork chops are just like steaks – the quicker you brown them and get them off the heat, the better they will be.

-Unlike fattier cuts of pork, pork loin doesn’t have fat pockets to keep it moist during cooking.
-For cuts like this higher heat cooking like roasting, grilling, frying, pan-frying and sauteing works the best.
-However, braising, stewing or slow cooking doesn’t work well at all.
+Unlike fattier cuts of pork, pork loin doesn't have fat pockets to keep it moist during cooking.
+For cuts like this, higher-heat cooking, such as roasting, grilling, frying, pan-frying, and sauteing, works the best.
+However, braising, stewing, or slow cooking doesn't work well at all.

 Top down close up view of four well-browned, juicy pork chops inside a cast iron pan.

-If you give pork chops a good sear they will acquire a lot of color and flavor as a result of Maillard reaction.
-That’s why I like to add minimal seasonings to these pan-fried pork chops.
-Salt and pepper is all that’s required.
-But I like adding some granulated garlic and powdered onion as well as they add a lot of nice flavor.
-Sometimes I like to change things up and use other spices but always seem to come back to the basic mix of salt, pepper, garlic and onion.
-If you are curious, among my other favorites to use with pan-fried pork chops are coriander, marjoram, cumin, ginger, rosemary and caraway.
+If you give pork chops a good sear, they will acquire a lot of color and flavor due to the Maillard reaction.
+That's why I like to add minimal seasonings to these pan-fried pork chops.
+Salt and pepper is all that's required.
+But I like adding some granulated garlic and powdered onion too, as they add a lot of nice flavor.
+Sometimes, I want to change things up and use other spices, but I always seem to come back to the essential mix of salt, pepper, garlic, and onion.
+If you are curious, my other favorite seasonings to pair with pan-fried pork chops are coriander, marjoram, cumin, ginger, rosemary, and caraway.

 Delicious, tender and juicy pan-fried boneless pork chops made in under 10 minutes.
 A perfect recipe for a busy workday dinner. | ifoodblogger.com